rundeck/rundeck-cli/docs/commands.md

-	   delete     - Delete an execution by ID deletebulk - Find and delete executions in a project follow     - Follow the output of an execution info       - List all running executions for a project kill       - Attempt to kill an execution by ID list       - List all running executions for a project query      - Query previous executions for a project
+	   delete     - Delete an execution by ID deletebulk - Find and delete executions in a project follow     - Follow the output of an execution info       - Get info about a single execution by ID kill       - Attempt to kill an execution by ID list       - List all running executions for a project query      - Query previous executions for a project